emergentworks/project-not-911/README.md

 But we want to make it better - that is why we've made it open source.
 The more the community contributes, the better it will be.

+## About Emergent Works
+[Emergent Works](https://www.emergentworks.org/) is a nonprofit software company that trains and employs formerly incarcerated people.
+We built this app.